nizaralheet/my_config/README.md

+# this is my qtiel config , simple & clean

 # Important notes !!!
 - all config files that i have customized for every thing im my system are here
 - make sure to make the autostart.sh excutable by running this command :